ToniWonKanobi/theoveranalyzed.net/posts/2015/2/24/creating-a-true-index-page-in-squarespace.md

 	<figcaption>Yes.</figcaption>
 </figure>

-[^mc]: I often refer to previous pieces I have written, and it is somewhat cumbersome grabbing the permalink to content without a working Index page.
-[^old]: This is an old URL slug from when I was still using Squarespace.
 [^in]: You can also hack one if you are a part of the Developer Platform.
 [^bfs]: Funnily enough, Sid has an entire page dedicated to Squarespace hacks.
 (I'm not alone in this universe.)
 [^ci]: Is [CamelCase][wikipedia] appropriate here?